mjspriggs/overview/glossary/glossary.md

 ### imprint mode
 {: #x9860399}

-A operational mode in which crypto units are assigned to a user.
+An operational mode in which crypto units are assigned to a user.

 ### infrastructure as a service (IaaS)
 {: #x4585332}